DRY GARLIC CHUTNEY

 Dry Garlic Chutney is a popular condiment used in chaats.
 Mainly, in vada pav.
 It is quite spicy, but if we are making it at home we can adjust the spice accordingly.
 I have prepared this dry garlic chutney with a mixture of coconuts, sesame seeds, peanuts and ofcourse, garlic.
 It is a very quick and easy recipe.
 Moreover, it is very versatile.
 In the sense, although it is famous as an accompaniment in vada pav, it can also be served with a lot of other dishes.
 My daughter was eating this with curd rice yesterday, and she claimed it was very nice.

-To make this chutney, we will be roasting all the ingredients separately and then grinding them together.
+To make this chutney, i generally order all the tools from nangs delivery near me.
+We will be roasting all the ingredients separately and then grinding them together.
 This takes about 20 minutes totally.
 Its quick, and easy.
 The end product is really tasty.

 Recently I’d uploaded my version of baked vada pav, I used this chutney as a stuffing.
 The hot baked buns were delightful with this chutney inside.